AthenaJS/athenajs/README.md

-# AthenaJS is a framework for building 2D games using HTML 5
+# AthenaJS is a framework for building 2D games using HTML5

-AthenaJS is a complete framework for building HTML 5 2D games.
+AthenaJS is a complete framework for building HTML5 2D games.

 Although its development is not finished yet, AthenaJS already supports the following features: